Yard & Garden Waste Drop-off

 Plastic bags are a big problem for yard waste and compost as get shredded into small pieces when the materials are chipped.
 Just one bag can be shredded into thousands of plastic fragments.
 The small pieces of plastic then pollute our land and water and reduce the usefulness of the compost.

-Some alternatives to bringing yard waste to Diversion & Disposal Facilities in plastic bags are:
+Some alternatives to bringing yard waste to Solid Waste Management Facilities in plastic bags are:

 • Using reusable containers or kraft paper bags